Treat The Bite!

 [About the Author- Dr. Joseph Burrascano lives and works in one of the most endemic areas of the country and has treated over 11,000 people suffering from Lyme and tick borne diseases.
 He has over 25 years experience in the therapeutic areas of Internal Medicine and Infectious Diseases.
 Dr. Burrascano also has a wide range of experience with clinical trials and has also been a contributing author to numerous scientific articles for both the lay and peer-reviewed press.]

-For more information from Dr. Burrascano about treating people with Lyme and tick borne diseases click HERE
+For more information from Dr. Burrascano about treating people with Lyme and tick borne diseases, please click HERE